MinikubeAddon/frasajaImage/README.md

 ## Install on Minikube

 Watchpod is currently not available on [Minikube].
-We are in the process of tightening up the code for submission You can fork our [Minikube clone], then follow the instructions on [build guide] to run the addon from Minikube:
+We are in the process of tightening up the code for submission You can fork our [Minikube clone], then follow the instructions on [build guide] to run the addon from Minikube locally:

 ```
- './out/minikube addons enable freshpod'
+ ./out/minikube addons enable freshpod
 ```